 If you’re interested in exploring a career as one of the professionals working to keep us safe, healthy and productive at work, then it’s time for an advanced qualification.
 The Work Health Safety (WHS) cert will set your skills apart from others who don’t have this level of breakthrough knowledge that is vital these days—especially with changing public sector requirements!

 A Cert 4 Work Health and Safety will also equip you with the necessary skills and knowledge that you will need to perform a supervisory role effectively and efficiently.
 The following are some of the topics and competencies covered in the course.

 Most of your job as a WHS professional is to ensure people’s safety.
-To do that, you must communicate the legislations, policies, and procedures so that people can follow them accordingly.
-You need to actively promote and remind everyone about health and safety in a variety of situations using different tools and strategies.
+To do that, you must communicate the legislation, policies, and procedures so people can follow them accordingly.
+You need to actively promote and remind everyone about health and safety in various situations using different tools and strategies.
 This is why enhancing your communication skills is a must.
 In this course, you will work on your written and oral communication.

 Aside from avoiding and minimising workplace injuries, the job of a WHS officer is to facilitate an injured worker’s return to work.
-A Cert 4 Work Health and Safety course involve learning about legislative requirements such as laws relating to workers’ compensation and claims management.
-It also teaches you how to design return-to-work programs and how to liaise or coordinate with medical professionals.
+A Cert 4 Work Health and Safety course involves learning about legislative requirements, such as laws relating to workers’ compensation and claims management.
+It also teaches you how to design return-to-work programs and liaise or coordinate with medical professionals.